 I went on to study at Bath Spa University where I attained a BA hons and also an MA in Ceramics.
 I have been pottering about the studio for about 19 years, using a wide variety of clay techniques but specialising in hand building, particularly slabbuilding.
 Often pushing the boundaries and exploring the material with the greatest of enthusiasm, I am a bit of a rebel potter and I encourage my students to let go and enjoy the ride with this very special medium.

-I run inspiring pottery workshops and regular classes in my studio in Holt, Wiltshire.
-I also lead mobile multi media art workshops, including life drawing, for schools, museums and other organisations and groups.
+I run inspiring pottery workshops and regular classes in my studio and also via zoom, make YouTube pottery videos, and also lead mobile multi media art workshops, including life drawing, for schools, museums and other organisations and groups.

 This is Bertie….

 Bertie is the studio dog – a fine example of a beautiful full coated Border Terrier.